mecid/mecid.github.io/_posts/2025-06-10-what-is-new-in-swiftui-after-wwdc25.md

 This is going to be a huge year for SwiftUI on macOS.
 As Apple noted there is a huge performance improvement for List and other scrollable views on macOS.
 Apple also introduced the new Instrument template making profiling your SwiftUI apps much easier.

 During next monthes, I will try to dig into new APIs and share with your more detailed overview of them.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!